suyu0925/jax-image/README.md

 # jax-image

-a docker image for running jax on windows
+a docker image providing a jax runtime with jupyterlab on windows.

 ## TL;DR